rahil627/my-programming-stuff/langs/programming-languages.md

   - can also be used to write beautiful programs with it! (merges the beauty of ruby syntax with functional paradigm)
     - pretty terrible for cli-apps though, as it requires installing the VM to run it (compiled to bytecode), has some start-up time (200ms), and doesn't have a way to natively compile, so best used in situations where the VM is constantly running (servers)

-scripting:
-**ruby** > python > javascript
-  - NOTE: between a shell lang and general-use lang (that has both an interpreter or bytecode/vm and native compilation), it's pretty rare to use these anymore..)
-    - FUTURE: however, if people are able to make a native compiler, that'll be game-changing... languages are mere implementations
-  - EXCEPTION: **dragonruby (game engine)**
-    - a fork of mruby, but close enough, with many of it's features. it would be great use the scripting langauge i love the most for game-making, and then be able to use those skills to quickly write scripts. most game engines use custom scripting languages, very often not nearly as powerful as ruby.
-  - **my favorite syntax, and possibly my favorite languge**
-  - **great for quick, simple, everyday small scripting to pretty large size projects** thanks to it's **great battle-tested modular libs**
-    - runs as simply as a shell script, no main class or extra files or anything needed, and looks beautiful too!
-  - possibly **the most expressive** language
-    - **attracts a *clean*-design-oriented cult commmunity with meta-programming abound (DSLs, etc.)**
-  - **meta-programming built-in and object-oriented makes it a good step toward both lisp and smalltalk**
-    - you can make your own custom speghetti! really good language to get lost in your own world with.. very *hacky*
-  - recent Ruby 3.0+ interpreter speeds are among the quickest, and with the recent JIT, even quicker, so, along with writing some portions C code, there's really no performance argument.
-It really could be used for games, just as lua is.
-  - **great simple-and-quick-to-get-started/prototype frameworks 'n libs: web-app (server-side), automation, devops, hacking**, not so great for non-tech user cli/gui apps.. (but neither are any dynamic runtime langs..)
-    - community pioneered frameworks and products for web (rails, sinatra/roda), hacking (metasploit), sysadmin/automation (chef config management, jenkins ci, etc.), rake
-    - **jekyll (github pages) for static web site**
-    - roda for simple dynamic web site
-    - ruby on rails for quickly making a large or rich web app
-      - both now replaced by elixir's phoenix framework
-  - **open-source language not run by a corporate giant**, yet used by and supported by giants (github) and japan!
-  - **with Elixir, mRuby, DragonRuby, Crystal can keep favorite syntax and use for nearly everything**
-    - "mruby bytecode can be embedded in C code, and thus, can be compiled into a standalone executable." via normal c compilers (gcc/clang)
-    - has a virtual machine too, for quicker debugging/execution
-  - restrictions: real-time interaction (just write C), no simple cross-platform compiled binary executable (no current packaging tool either?), concurrent and parallel programming both slapped on, dynamically-typed and meta-programming (and therefore tough debugging and auto-completion problems)

 **lisp (common lisp sbcl via lem or emacs-lisp via emacs)**